 The application process, however, can be as cumbersome as the mortgage lending process.
 In addition, closing costs can vary from around 2 percent to 5 percent of the loan amount.
-Since there is so much work involved in the origination process, lenders often set a minimum amount for a home equity loan.

 How Small of a Home Equity Loan Can You Get?

 General lending practices and regulations do not set a minimum balance for a home equity loan.
 The amount you can borrow is dependent upon the current market value of your home and the outstanding balance on your existing mortgage.

 The total balance of your mortgage together with the balance on your home equity loan cannot exceed around 80 percent to 85 percent of your home’s value.
 This is called the combined loan-to-value ratio.
 If you have a relatively small balance on your existing mortgage, you’ll be able to get a larger home equity loan.
 If you still owe a lot on your existing mortgage, you may only be eligible for a small home equity loan.

 On the other hand, many lenders do have a minimum amount they are willing to consider giving a borrower with a home equity loan.
 The closing costs that you pay do not reimburse the lender for all of the costs incurred while processing your loan application and underwriting your home equity loan.
 A lender views your home equity loan as an investment so large home equity loans are preferred.